developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

  * **Square -** mark is inside of a square boundary

 ![img](omr_types.png)
-_Acceptable marks when using optical mark recognition_.
+_Acceptable marks for optical mark recognition; OMR also is used to detect signature presence_.
 <br>

 -----